 Beautiful bright, cold morning and today I’m meeting one of my oldest girlfriends for a walk and pub lunch.
 I suggest driving to Sheen Gate at Richmond Park then walking to The Victoria, a useful pub to know about for a walk-lunch-walk, a tip from my son Zach.
 The pub has the intriguing address of 10 West Temple, although we get to it from the Park,-along the riding track often more beset with bikes than horses.
 It runs parallel to the tall, red brick wall that cordons off the woods, a lovely route past petrified trees and grassy knolls for Red to frolic over.
 We walk through tall iron gates, turning right into the woods, over a stream and eventually past a football pitch and cricket ground and then a short walk on the road.
 The pub is part of the Jolly Fine Pub Group and it is.
 The food is masterminded by exec chef Paul Merrett.
 I remember is cooking at the Greenhouse in Mayfair which is where Gary Rhodes made his mark in London (initially at The Castle in Taunton) with his take on modern British food, taking over from Richard Shepherd (more famous at Langan’s Brasserie).
 The menu doesn’t change much and has favourites like deep fried squid, interesting south east Asian-inspired salads and very good fish and chips but I almost always have soup of the day which comes with fresh focaccia, oiled and seared.
 Today the soup is thick and lightly spiced squash and lentils, with a surprisingly successful garnish of toasted coconut shavings.
 We greedily share a plate of cheese with biscuits and slivers of fruit stuffed toast after the soup and set off for the return journey very happy – the wine probably helped.

 The spiciness has prompted a craving for curry and rather than a takeaway (as suggested by The B), I decide to make spinach dal, a quick and easy chicken curry and nip out to M&S for fresh coriander (didn’t have any), nan (didn’t have any) and goat milk (didn’t have any).
-My Simple Chicken Curry requires no grinding of spices or careful measuring of ingredients and the recipe is on page 182 of The Fish Store if you have a copy, although I’ll post it on Recipes.
-The dal too is a family favourite, often making an appearance alongside lamb chops and grilled tomatoes, so check Recipes.
+My Simple Chicken Curry requires no grinding of spices or careful measuring of ingredients and the recipe originates from The Fish Store (page 182) if you have a copy.
+The dal too is a family favourite, often making an appearance alongside lamb chops and grilled tomatoes and that is where you will find the recipe: Spinach Dal with Lamb Chops and Grilled Tomatoes.

 Recover from nasty dental appointment by getting ahead with preparations for Sunday lunch when we have The B’s son and his new girlfriend coming for lunch.
 Peel and grate beetroot for soup with Bramley cooking apples.
 They’re quartered, peeled and cored then chopped into small pieces and tossed with lime juice.
 Both are tipped into diced onion softened in butter with a little garlic, briefly sweated with a pinch of salt and the lid on, then chicken stock added.
 It’s simmered until the beetroot is tender, then blitzed in batches to make thick, fluffy soup seasoned to taste with Tabasco jalapeno and salt.
-See recipes for quantities.
+Apple and Lime Borscht with Chipotle for quantities.
 Make thick, luscious salsa verde with anchovy, capers, flat leaf parsley, garlic, basil and mint.
-See recipes for quantities.
+(See Roast Lemon Hake with Salsa Verde for recipe).
 I halved tomatoes and roasted them smeared with olive oil, laid cut side up on foil; a tray load at 150C for about an hour until squashy, sweet and luscious.
 Cool and then transfer layered with foil in a poly box to stash in the fridge.
 Buy vigorous bunches of thyme to stuff Sunday’s chickens but more about that on Sunday.

 Tonight we have tickets for Ian McKellen’s one man show (absolutely fantastic; what a star) then nip around the corner for a late supper at Sheekey’s.
 I love Sheekey’s and I love sitting at their bar (as happened on my first date with The B) and remember the Old Days, when there was a lot of mirror work behind the bar and points around the restaurant, useful for spying and flirting.
 We had a delicious itsy bitsy supper of scallops on the half shell, prawn tempura, deep fried goujons (so good, we had to order more), fearsomely hot, very crisp, very creamy croquettes, chips and a green herb salad, this greedy feast followed by a cheese board.
 It really was a special night out.